 A digital body double that’s always there.

-Research shows 80% of ADHD adults complete tasks better with someone present.
+Many adults with ADHD complete tasks better with someone else present.
 Not accountability — external stimulation.
 Digby is a companion squirrel with 16 expression states, 150+ contextual messages, and a personality that’s warm, slightly cheeky, and never judges.

 On a rough day, Digby wraps in a blanket.
 In crisis mode, Digby is just quietly present in a burrow.
 At the end of a good day: “Look at you go.”